TACC/coe-332-sp21/docs/week09/orchestration_overview.rst

 entirely on containerized applications (unlike Mesos) and is not as similar to Docker Compose as Docker Swarm is, it provides a number of powerful features for modern, distributed systems management.
-Additionally, Kubernetes is available as a service on a large number of commercial cloud providers, including Amazon, Digital Ocean, Google, IBM, Microsoft, and many more, and TACC provides mutliple Kubernetes clusters in support of various research projects.
+Additionally, Kubernetes is available as a service on a large number of commercial cloud providers, including Amazon, Digital Ocean, Google, IBM, Microsoft, and many more, and TACC provides multiple Kubernetes clusters in support of various research projects.

  * Supports running containerized applications across a cluster of machines for container runtimes conforming to the Container Runtime Interface (CRI), including Docker.